Rainald of Dassel: Chancellor

 Frederick Barbarossa, elected King of the Romans in 1152, soon noticed Rainald's talents.
 As a member of the legation sent to Pope Eugene III at Rome he first revealed his political ability.
 After Frederick had been crowned Holy Roman Emperor by Pope Adrian IV in 1155, he appointed Rainald his chancellor.

 In the rising conflict between emperor and papacy, the Diet of Besançon in October 1157 left no doubt as to the drift of Rainald's policies.
 He issued a directive which insisted upon the rights and the power of the Emperor, especially in the Kingdom of Italy, the strengthening of the autonomous German Catholic clergy, and the reduction of the influence of the papacy.
 Full of life, at times rough and blunt and again careful and calculating, Rainald, who, in spite of his ecclesiastical dignities, knew how to wield the sword, henceforth influenced the policy of his Imperial master.

 The struggle with the Curia escalated at the Diet of Besançon, where Rainald entered into a fierce controversy with the papal legate Roland of Siena (later Pope Alexander III), vigorously rejecting Pope Adrian's use of the word beneficium, which might mean fief as well as benefit.
 In the expression used, that the pope would have been glad to grant the emperor even greater beneficia (or benefits), it was thought that the old desire of the Curia for the mastery of the world was to be found.

-Though Rainald did not wish to separate Germany entirely from Rome and still held the medieval respect for the Church, his temperament carried Barbarossa much further than the latter desired, or then was advantageous in the circumstances.
+Though Rainald did not wish to separate Germany entirely from Rome and still held the medieval respect for the Catholic Church, his temperament carried Barbarossa much further than the latter desired, or than was advantageous in the circumstances.
 When Frederick finally submitted, it was Rainald who prevented him from making concessions which might have proved of advantage.
 In 1158 he and Duke Otto I of Bavaria undertook a diplomatic journey into Italy to prepare the way for the emperor's campaign.